ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-solisa986/thesis.md

 Notable areas of research that the movie industry focuses on is the prediction of movie success.
 For instance, experiments conducted by other data scientists featured a tool that would be able to predict movie success, with [@movie_success_1]'s tool ultimately being used to "predict the gross box office revenue to the nearest ten’s of million" and to "predict if the movie would make money, not by a specific amount, just if the budget was smaller than the revenue from ticket sales". [@movie_success_1]’s tool is then used to evaluate the specific percentage of the accuracy of their machine learning model when compared with their data on successful movies.
 When comparing the results of different experiments, the accuracy of the machine learning model hovered at around 60-64.7% range for accuracy of their models, and oftentimes are building off of previous research's machine learning models.
 As most of the previous experiments conducted in this area are built off of previous research and contain only data-fueled results (as in there is nothing interactive for users to do with the results), then it is essential for further research to be done in order to further understand what affects the overall success of a movie.

 With this, the proposed area of research focuses on essentially the same methodology, where the machine learning model is used as a predicator of movie success.
+This project will extend [@movie_succes_1]'s findings by analyzing a bigger sample of movie data (around 8,000+) and by aiming for a higher accuracy percentage of the machine learning model.
 As previously stated, the knowledge gap for this area of research is by extending previous research to include an interactive application, where users can utilize the pre-computed results from this research to display the list of recommended movies.
 This widens the chosen audience for the results of this paper to include all public users, movie industry personnel, and other data researchers.
 This ensures that the increasing demand for personalized movie recommendations is taken into account within this area of research.

 ### Proposed Solution to Knowledge Gap